By: Abdulrahman M. Abotaleb

 In our time, there are many possible ways in which freedom of expression on the Internet can be limited, for example obstacles to access, limits to content or restrictions on the rights of users.
 Many players in the Internet have different roles in regulation of content such as governments, NGO’s, technical community, industry players, private sector and even the user itself but The most important player in the internet is still the Internet Corporation for Assigned Names and Numbers (ICANN).

 ICANN policy affects the entire world so it’s remit in regards to regulation of content raises some questions about the domain name registrars, which are accredited from ICANN, and the ICANN’s Registrar Accreditation Agreement (RAA).
-Such questions explored in a research paper released in July 2014, at ICANN 60 in Abu Dhabi.

 In that vein, the Council of Europe (CoE) has released an important report on how human rights apply to ICANN.
 The report, ICANN’s procedures and policies in the light of human rights, fundamental freedoms and democratic values, singles out ICANN’s RAA for violating international human rights jurisprudence.